Easy Raisin Bran Crunch Cookies

 I made carrot cookies from Dorie Greenspan’s Baking cookbook a few weeks ago.
 They pleasantly surprised me as they reminded me of my all-time favorites—Ranger Cookies.

-Since I already eat enough carrots to turn my skin orange, I replaced the carrots with Raisin Bran Crunch.
+Since I already consume enough carrots to turn my skin orange, I replaced the carrots with Raisin Bran Crunch.
 They turned out as yummy as I expected.
-My husband loved them too.
+My husband loved them, too.

-You can save them if you leave them in too long, and they turn hard when they cool.
-Break up the cookies and toss them into a blender or food processor.
+- If you happen to overbake these cookies and they get hard, try breaking up the cookies and tossing them into a blender or food processor.
 Blend until the cookies are crumbs.
 Try sprinkling them on yogurt or ice cream for an out-of-this-world treat!

 - FLOUR: As long as it’s all-purpose flour, it can be bleached or unbleached.